It's Almost Perfect!

 - Bake until tender (about 40 to 45 minutes).

-- AND, always used russet potatoes; Yukon golds, reds, and other "new" potatoes are waxy, not starchy and so will never produce a potato with a crisp outer skin and fluffy interior.
+- Always used russet potatoes.
+Yukon golds, reds, and other "new" potatoes are waxy, not starchy, so they will never produce a potato with a crisp outer skin and fluffy interior.

 15 Baked Potato Meal Ideas